Our commitments to environment

-Aware of the environmental impacts of its activities, Groupe Beneteau is committed to identifying, controlling and reducing them.
+Aware of the environmental impact of its activities, Groupe Beneteau is committed to identifying, controlling and reducing it.

-• 95% of the materials used in leisure homes are recyclable
+- 95% of materials used in the housing division are recyclable

 1. Eco-design

-Analyzing the lifecycle of our boats makes it possible to identify and measure the various environmental impacts linked to their design, production, use over 40 years and deconstruction in order to map out eco-design proposals for future new models.
+The life-cycle analysis of our boats enables us to identify and measure the various environmental impacts associated with their design, production, use over 30 years and dismantling, in order to formulate eco-design proposals for future new models.
+The Group is committed to standardizing this life-cycle analysis method for the yachting industry, in partnership with the French Nautical Industries Federation (FIN) and the European Boating Industry (EBI).

 2. Construction

-In connection with its ISO 14001 (environmental management) and 50001 (energy performance) certification, French subsidiary SPBI aims to reduce acetone consumption by 10%, hazardous waste generation by 3% and non-hazardous waste by 3% per hour worked.
+As part of its ISO 14001 (environmental management) and 50001 (energy performance) certifications, SPBI has set itself the target of reducing acetone consumption by 10%, hazardous waste generation by 3% and non-hazardous waste generation by 3% per hour worked.

-In 2018-19, volatile organic compound (VOC) emissions were reduced by 7% compared to the previous year, thanks to the development of injection and infusion techniques, the substitution of resins and adhesives by low-styrene products and the reduction of acetone and varnish consumption.
+Between 2022 and 2023, emissions of volatile organic compounds (VOCs) per hour worked will fall by 5% compared with the previous year, thanks to the development of injection and infusion techniques, the substitution of resins and bonding coatings by low-styrene products, lower acetone consumption and the use of water-based varnishes for wood.

 3. Raw materials and purchases

-The main resources used by the Boat business are petroleum-based products (composite materials used for hulls, decks and small parts) and timber (interior fittings).
+The main resources used by the Boat business are parapetroleum products (composite materials used for hulls, decks and small parts) and wood (interior fittings).

 4. Use and maintenance conditions

-A significant part of a boat’s environmental impacts is linked to its use and maintenance conditions.
-Groupe Beneteau’s teams have worked together to map out actions to build awareness among recreational boat users.
-Maintenance best practices have been added to the maintenance handbook for customers and dealers.
+A significant proportion of a boat’s environmental impact is linked to its use and maintenance.
+Groupe Beneteau teams worked together to define awareness-raising actions for yachtsmen.
+Good maintenance practices have been added to the maintenance manual for customers and dealers.

 5. Deconstruction

-Groupe Beneteau has launched a study into the recyclability of its boats, in line with the creation of the deconstruction sector for recreational boats in France.
+Groupe Beneteau has launched a study into the recyclability of its boats, in connection with the establishment in France of the yacht dismantling industry.

 Find out more about the deconstruction sector with the French eco-organization APER at aper.asso.fr